Two Proteins Identified as Markers of Response to Neoadjuvant Chemotherapy for Ovarian Cancer

-"This type of discovery is very important because if patients undergo neoadjuvant chemotherapy and the treatment has no effect, than it is often too late to perform surgery because the cancer has progressed," said senior author Cristiano Ferlini, MD, PhD, also from Danbury Hospital Biomedical Research Institute.
+"This type of discovery is very important because if patients undergo neoadjuvant chemotherapy and the treatment has no effect, than it is often too late to perform surgery because the cancer has progressed," said senior author Cristiano Ferlini, MD, PhD, the Rudy and Sally Ruggles Chief of Cancer Research, also from Danbury Hospital Biomedical Research Institute.
 "This can help us to know upfront that these patients may not benefit from neoadjuvant therapy and can prevent them from undergoing this unnecessary treatment."

 According to Dr. Ferlini, the Danbury Hospital Biomedical Research Institute will continue to embrace cutting-edge technology, working to uncover biomarkers that will help clinicians to more appropriately select therapies for patients with cancer.

 "Even though we are a small organization we have been very successful operating at the border between clinical and basic research," Dr. Ferlini said.
 "We are motivated to learn from our patients at the bedside and get back to the bedside as quickly as possible with new treatment options."